ibm-cloud-docs/cephaas/sds_create_host.md

 Make a `POST /hosts` request to create a host, and define the host by using the `name` parameter.
 Specify a host `name`, `nqn`, and `volume_id`.

 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter.
-Hypens cannot be used to start or end the name.
+Hyphens cannot be used to start or end the name.
 Host names must be unique across the entire infrastructure.
 For example, if you create two volumes with the same name in the same deployment, an error `Host name alaready exists` is displayed.
 {: important}